Financial Resources

 If your baby is going to ride in a car, then they need a car seat.
 Unfortunately, car seats can get expensive.
 Here are some people and organizations that may be able to help you get a free or low-cost car seat:

-- Call your insurance provider or Healthy Louisiana plan.
+• Call your insurance provider or contact Healthy Louisiana.
 Some plans offer free car seats or pack-n-plays as incentives for getting regular prenatal care!
 Ask if they can cover the cost of a car seat or provide a free one.

-- Call or visit your local free car seat fitting station.
+• Visit the Louisiana Highway Safety Commission website to find your closest car seat fitting station.
 You can also call the Louisiana State Police troop closest to you.
 Ask if there are any programs that provide free or low-cost car seats.

 Supplemental Nutrition Assistance Program (SNAP)